-The boiled frog syndrome is about a frog who spent all of his energy adapting to the circumstances that, when the critical moment came, he had nothing left to save himself with.
+The boiled frog syndrome is about a frog who spent all of its energy adapting to the circumstances, and when the critical moment came, he had no resources left to save itself.

-The boiled frog syndrome makes reference to the emotional fatigue created when you find yourself enclosed in a situation that you think is impossible to escape, so you continue to put up with it, until you end up burned.
+The boiled frog syndrome makes reference to the emotional fatigue created when you find yourself enclosed in a situation that you think is impossible to escape.
+You continue to put up with it, until you burn out.

-You could say that you’re slowly keeping yourself in a vicious circle that deteriorates you mentally and emotionally until you end up absolutely fatigued.
+You could say that you’re slowly keeping yourself in a vicious circle.
+A circle that deteriorates you mentally and emotionally until you end up absolutely fatigued.

-Olivier Clerc, French writer and philosopher, was the one who used simple language to create this spot on and illustrative story about “boiled frog syndrome.”
-Let’s take a more in-depth look at what this means, and how we can apply teachings from it.
+Olivier Clerc, French writer and philosopher, was the one who used simple language to create this spot on and illustrative story about “the boiled frog syndrome.”
+Let’s take a more in-depth look at what this means, and what we learn about it.

-Boiled frog syndrome: the frog that wasted his energy
+Boiled frog syndrome: the frog that wasted its energy

-This tale is based on the true physical law that states that “if the rate at which water temperature heats is slower than .02 degrees C per minute, a frog will stay still, and die once it gets too hot.
-At any greater speed, the frog will jump out and escape.”
+This tale is based on the belief that if the rate at which water temperature heats is slower than .02 degrees C per minute, a frog will stay still, and die once it gets too hot.
+At any greater speed, the frog will jump out and escape.

-So, just as Olivier Clerc explained, if you put a frog in a pot of water and start to heat it slowly, the frog simply adjusts his body temperature to it gradually.
+So, just as Olivier Clerc explained, if you put a frog in a pot of water and start to heat it slowly, the frog simply adjusts its body temperature to the water gradually.

-But sadly enough, the frog can no longer escape at that point because he has spent all of his energy adjusting his temperature, and he no longer has the strength to escape.
+But sadly enough, the frog can’t escape at that point because he has spent all of his energy adjusting his temperature.
+Therefore, he no longer has the strength to escape.

-Consequently, the frog boils to death and will be unable to jump out to save himself.
+Consequently, the frog boils to death and is unable to jump out and save itself.

 Which begs the question: what killed the frog?
-Was it the boiling water, or his inability to appropriately decide when to jump out?
+Was it the boiling water, or its inability to appropriately decide when to jump out?

-If you had submerged him in a pot of 50 degree C water, he would have jumped out immediately to save himself.
-But while he was tolerating the gradual increase of temperature, he never realized that he could, and should, get out.
+If you had submerged it in a pot of hot water, it would’ve jumped out immediately.
+But while it was tolerating the gradual increase of temperature, it never realized that it could, and should, get out.

-The silent deterioration that leads us to faking that we’re alright
+The silent deterioration that leads us to faking we’re alright

 When emotional deterioration is slow, it goes by unnoticed.
-This justifies our lack of reaction, why we don’t oppose it, and end up drowning in toxic air that slowly poisons us all.
+This justifies our lack of reaction.
+It’s the reason why we don’t oppose it.
+As a result, we end up drowning in toxic air that slowly poisons us all.

 When a change takes place slow enough, it escapes our awareness.
 It therefore fails to cause any sort of reaction or opposition.